OUR 4-YEAR SCIENCE PROGRAM:

-FOR A SPECIAL STATEMENT ON THE STEM SUBJECTS PLEASE PRESS HERE.
+FOR A SPECIAL STATEMENT ON STEM PRESS HERE.

 STUDENTS DISSECT A COW’S EYE IN PHYSICS LAB IN ORDER TO UNDERSTAND THE INTER-RELATEDNESS OF BIOLOGY (MUSCLES, RETINA, OPTIC NERVE), PHYSICS (LENSES AND LIGHT REFRACTION), AND ART (USE OF EXQUISITE DRAWINGS OF THE HUMAN EYE BY FRANK NETTER, M.D., WHO…